Abstinence as political act: 4B feminism's 'four nos' – DW – 11/25/2024

 Like Mingyeong and Seohee, Christine came to realize that very few of the men in her life shared her regard for women's rights.

-During his first terms in office, Trump nominated three of the Supreme Court justices who voted to overturn Roe v.
-Wade.
+During his first term in office, Trump nominated three of the Supreme Court justices who voted to overturn Roe.
 Trump called the ensuing restrictions on abortion "a beautiful thing to watch."

 High-risk pregnancies run in Christine's family.
 The idea of becoming pregnant and not having access to a safe abortion terrifies her.
 "My father says he cares about women's rights.
 But when it comes to voting, he says, 'there are more important things,'" she tells DW.